University Open Days guide

 International Information Day

-A chance for international students to find out what the University of Huddersfield has to offer, all from the comfort of your home.
-The event is online only and completely free.
+A chance for international students to find out what the University of Huddersfield has to offer, all from the comfort of their home.

 What is an Open Day?

 An Open Day is an event run by universities for people who are interested in studying there.
-Usually they are held on campus but we also sometimes run online Open Days they you can attend from the comfort of your home.
+Usually they are held on campus but sometimes run online so you can attend from the comfort of your home.

 To put it simply, an Open Day is all about you.
 It’s your chance to see the campus and meet staff, before you make a decision about which university is your first choice.
 So take the time to learn all you can and enjoy it.